 The number-crunch doesn’t stop the moment you sign into your first home loan.
-Although stress-availing to have finally tapped into a competitive mortgage, and having moved-on from the grind of scouring the hundreds of lenders out there – the market does fluctuate – unlike a buyer’s need to maintain financial stability.
+Although stress-availing to have finally tapped into a competitive mortgage and have moved past that grind of having to scour through hundreds of lenders, the market does fluctuate.
 In saying this, there may come a time when you find yourself refinancing.

 Other than wanting to lower monthly repayments or extend a fixed-rate period, there are a few other benefits that can come with refinancing your home loan; how about wanting to tap into equity to buy again?
-Without realising, you could be sitting on tens of thousands.
-But let’s not get ahead of ourselves here.
+Without realising, you could be sitting on tens of thousands in savings.